ILLVAN/ESP32_DIN_MIDI_CONTROL_ESPNOW/README.md

 WORK IN PROGRESS
 It's public for easily being able to talk about it with others, not because its done.
-ESP 3 is working well already, handling MIDI clock and controlling delay and looper functions.
+ESP 3 is working well already, prototype soldered with 3 buttons, handling MIDI clock and controlling delay and looper functions via MIDI CC with different button press combinations.
 It can receive controls via ESPNOW.
-Right now, it only receives looper level from ESP2.
+Right now, it only receives looper level from ESP2 and forwards it as MIDI CC.
 If you have suggestions or questions feel free to contact.